ahobobo/table-taker/content/posts/wanda.md

 A kobold with a magic relic that gives her freakish strength!

-She is the character I play as in solo games.
+She is the character I play as in solo games and my primary oc.
 She does not have a consistent story to her as she gets moved between worlds and game systems frequently.
 Despite this, a few things always remain true for her.

 1. She always has a choker with a red gem around her neck.
 This is her magic relic and is the source of her